 Bay leaves are considered safe for most people, but you’ll want to use caution if any of the following scenarios applies to you:

 - You have diabetes.
-Bay leaves may affect your blood sugar.
-Check in with your healthcare provider before using them.
+Since bay leaves may affect your blood sugar levels, get approval from your healthcare provider before using them.

 - You’re allergic.
 If you’ve ever had a reaction to bay leaves in food, avoid burning bay leaves or using essential oils containing them.